therabidbanana/linkedlist/readme.markdown

 The script there in the middle is a web server.
 Ruby can run scripts embedded inside of text files.
-I have no idea why, but the bits between the shebang and the __END__ block become executable with the -x flag sent to ruby.
+I have no idea why, but the bits between the shebang and the `__END__` block become executable with the -x flag sent to ruby.

-Once the script starts running, everything after __END__ becomes available as as the constant DATA, which allows rewinding to the beginning of the file so that you can see everything before the __END__ as well.
+Once the script starts running, everything after `__END__` becomes available as as the constant DATA, which allows rewinding to the beginning of the file so that you can see everything before the `__END__` as well.

+After that, it's a simple matter of plucking out the message from the rest of the DATA block and outputting it with http headers.

 You Like?